smartcontractkit/external-initiator/README.md

   external-initiator [endpoint configs] [flags]

 Flags:
       --chainlinkurl string               The URL of the Chainlink Core Service (default "localhost:6688") --ci_accesskey string               The External Initiator access key, used for traffic flowing from Chainlink to this Service
-      --ci_secret string              The External Initiator secret, used for traffic flowing from Chainlink to this Service --cl_retry_attempts uint        The maximum number of attempts that will be made for job run triggers (default 3) --cl_retry_delay duration       The delay between attempts for job run triggers (default 1s) --cl_timeout duration           The timeout for job run triggers to the Chainlink node (default 5s) --databaseurl string            DatabaseURL configures the URL for external initiator to connect to.
+      --ci_secret string                  The External Initiator secret, used for traffic flowing from Chainlink to this Service
+      --cl_retry_attempts uint            The maximum number of attempts that will be made for job run triggers (default 3) --cl_retry_delay duration           The delay between attempts for job run triggers (default 1s) --cl_timeout duration               The timeout for job run triggers to the Chainlink node (default 5s) --databaseurl string                DatabaseURL configures the URL for external initiator to connect to.
 This must be a properly formatted URL, with a valid scheme (postgres://). (default "postgresql://postgres:password@localhost:5432/ei?sslmode=disable")
-      --fm_adapter_timeout duration   The timeout for FluxMonitor adapter polling (default 5s) --fm_retry_attempts uint        The maximum number of attempts that will be made for FM adapter polls (default 3) --fm_retry_delay duration       The delay between FM adapter poll attempts (default 1s) -h, --help                          help for external-initiator
+      --fm_adapter_retry_attempts uint    The maximum number of attempts that will be made for FM adapter polls (default 3) --fm_adapter_retry_delay duration   The delay between FM adapter poll attempts (default 1s) --fm_adapter_timeout duration       The timeout for FluxMonitor adapter polling (default 5s) -h, --help                              help for external-initiator
-      --ic_accesskey string           The Chainlink access key, used for traffic flowing from this Service to Chainlink --ic_secret string              The Chainlink secret, used for traffic flowing from this Service to Chainlink --keeper_block_cooldown int     Number of blocks to cool down before triggering a new run for a Keeper job (default 3) --mock                          Set to true if the External Initiator should expect mock events from the blockchains --port int                      The port for the EI API to listen on (default 8080)
+      --ic_accesskey string               The Chainlink access key, used for traffic flowing from this Service to Chainlink --ic_secret string                  The Chainlink secret, used for traffic flowing from this Service to Chainlink --keeper_block_cooldown int         Number of blocks to cool down before triggering a new run for a Keeper job (default 3)
+      --mock                              Set to true if the External Initiator should expect mock events from the blockchains
+      --port int                          The port for the EI API to listen on (default 8080)
 ```

 ### Supply Endpoint configs via HTTP